 These potential sources of capital are not in the business of handouts.

 Accelerators and Incubators may require equity from a company in exchange for their services.
+Check out our guide to learn more about accelerators vs incubators.

 Angel investors expect equity from a company in return for their contributions of early stage capital.
 Investing in a startup that has yet to prove itself is risky.
 Generally, angels accept more risk than venture capitalists, many of whom desire a proven product/service with a reliable customer base and revenue stream.